Gyno - Talk

 Hysterectomy

-Hysterectomy is a surgery to remove a women’s uterus or womb.
-If you have been decided to undergo a hysterectomy by your doctor for whatever reason, it can be due to fibroid uterus, heavy bleeding, endometriosis or any pelvic cancer, hysterectomy is usually the made of treatment.
+Hysterectomy is a surgery to remove a woman’s uterus or womb.
+Suppose you have been decided to undergo a hysterectomy by your doctor for whatever reason, it can be due to fibroid uterus, heavy bleeding, endometriosis or any pelvic cancer.
+In that case, a hysterectomy is usually the mode of treatment.

-• Endometriosis that hasn’t been cured by medecines or surgery.
+▪ Endometriosis that hasn’t been cured by medicines or surgery.

 There are 4 types of Hysterectomies that we usually do.

-In open (abdominal) hysterectomy, we usually give a 15cm cut in the lower part of the abdomen and this is inserted throughout into the abdomen.
-Uterus is cut from its attachments and removed through the same incision.
-Because of the larger incision post operative pain will be more.
+In an open (abdominal) hysterectomy, we usually give a 15cm cut in the lower part of the abdomen and this is inserted throughout into the abdomen.
+The uterus is cut from its attachments and removed through the same incision.
+Because of the larger incision post-operative pain will be more.

-Second method is vaginal hysterectomy.
-In this method, no incisions on the abdomen and uterus is removed through vagina.
-But vaginal hysterectomy has some limitations like all the patients cannot undergo in this surgery with very big uterus and in patients with previous multiple surgeries.
+The second method is vaginal hysterectomy.
+In this method, no incisions on the abdomen and uterus are removed through the vagina.
+But vaginal hysterectomy has some limitations all patients cannot undergo this surgery with the very big uterus and in patients with previous multiple surgeries.

-Third method is laparoscopic or minimally invasive surgery.
-In this method the abdomen is not opened.
-Only 3-4 small key hole incisions 0.2 to 1cm in length are made in the abdomen through which laparoscope and other specialized instruments are introduced.
-Surgeons get a magnified view of the oorgans and the whole abdomen can be visualized clearly.
+The third method is laparoscopic or minimally invasive surgery.
+In this method, the abdomen is not opened.
+Only 3-4 small keyhole incisions 0.2 to 1cm in length are made in the abdomen through which a laparoscope and other specialized instruments are introduced.
+Surgeons get a magnified view of the organs and the whole abdomen can be visualized clearly.
 After the procedure uterus is removed vaginally most of the time.

 The fourth method is robotic surgery.
-In this method the doctor guide a robotic arm to do the surgery through small cuts in your lower abdomen.
+In this method, the doctor guides a robotic arm to do the surgery through small cuts in your lower abdomen.

 Advantages of minimally invasive (laparoscopic) hysterectomy